Can You Put Styrofoam in the Microwave?

 How to Reheat Food Safely

-- Transfer the food from your container on to a plate before reheating, covering with a damp paper towel to prevent splattering.
+- Microwave the food on a microwave-safe (non-Styrofoam) plate or in a bowl before reheating, covered with a damp paper towel to prevent splattering.

 - Reheat the food in your conventional oven using an oven-safe container covered with foil.